KI7MT/wspr-analytics/docs/tools/install-python.md

 ```

 >NOTE: Each time you close and re-open a terminal, you will be set back to
 >the `(base)` environment (this is by design).
-You can change this behaviour
+You can change this behavior
 >by adding `conda activate wsprana` to your `~/.bashrc` file.

 ## Conclusion

-That completes the basic virtual environment installation.
+This completes the basic virtual environment installation.
 You should take a few moments and read through the
 [Conda Documentation](https://docs.conda.io/projects/conda/en/latest/)
-as it contains many helpful hints on `conda usage`.
+to become familiar with basic `conda usage`.

 [Anaconda Python]: https://www.anaconda.com/